Test ID: CCOC Coccidioides Antibody, Complement Fixation and Immunodiffusion, Spinal Fluid

 Specimen Volume: 2 mL

-Collection Instructions: Submit specimen from collection vial 2.
+Collection Instructions: Submit specimen from collection vial 2 (preferred), 3, or 4.

 Specimen Minimum Volume